 We can offer the following fee options:

-We offer a fixed fee first appointment for £100 plus Vat making a total cost of £120.
+We offer a fixed fee first appointment for £120 plus VAT.
 At that appointment, we will advise you fully.
 We will provide you with confirmation of the advice in writing.

 Dependent upon the nature of your matter we then have a number of fixed fee options which provide you with the security of knowing what your costs are at the outset.